Pavle Vagić

-Pavle Vagić (born 24 January 2000) is a Swedish footballer who plays as a centre-back or central midfielder for Hammarby IF in Allsvenskan.
+Pavle Vagić (born 24 January 2000) is a Swedish footballer who plays as a centre-back or central midfielder for Allsvenskan club Hammarby IF.

 Early life

 Vagić was born in Malmö, Sweden, to parents of Serbian descent.
 At age six, he began to play youth football with local club Malmö FF.

 Club career

 Malmö FF

 On 13 April 2017, Vagić was promoted to Malmö's first team together with Samuel Adrian, signing a three-year contract.
 On 29 October the same year, he made his debut for the club in Allsvenskan, coming on as a substitute in a 4–0 away win against IK Sirius.

-On 10 August 2018, Vagić signed a new three and a half-year contract with Malmö, while being sent on loan to Jönköpings Södra IF in Superettan for the remainder of the season.
+On 10 August 2018, Vagić signed a new three-and-a-half-year contract with Malmö, while being sent on loan to Jönköpings Södra IF in Superettan for the remainder of the season.

 On 8 January 2019, Vagić was sent on loan to Mjällby AIF in Superettan, together with Felix Konstandeliasz from Malmö.
 After putting on impressive performances for Mjällby, that eventually went on to win the 2019 Superettan, Vagić's stint at the club was cut short on 14 July.
 Instead, Malmö sent him on loan to AFC Eskilstuna in Allsvenskan for the remainder of the year.

 Vagić began the 2020 season with Malmö, but failed to make any appearances for the club.
 On 2 July, he rejoined his former club Jönköpings Södra in Superettan on a six month-loan.

 On 23 March 2021, Vagić signed a new contract with Malmö, running until the end of 2024.
 He made seven league appearances for the club in the 2021 Allsvenskan, that Malmö eventually went on to win, before leaving in August after falling out of favor with head coach Jon Dahl Tomasson.